slideshow-image-2

 Leadership Preparation

-The IMPACT Arkansas Fellowship is a non-traditional leadership preparation program provided by the University of Arkansas and funded by the Walton Family Foundation.
-The fellowship’s purpose is to prepare future leaders in low-income schools throughout Arkansas.
-Fellows receive a Master of Education degree in Educational Leadership upon completion of this 18 month program.
-IMPACT graduates have achieved a 100% pass rate on the School Leaders Licensure Assessment.
-Those accepted into the fellowship receive a scholarship which pays for 80% of all tuition and fees.
+The IMPACT Arkansas Fellowship is a non-traditional school leadership preparation program provided by the Department of Curriculum and Instruction of the University of Arkansas College of Education and Health Professions.
+The fellowship’s purpose is to prepare future leaders of low-income schools throughout Arkansas.
+Each Fellow receives a Master of Education in Educational Leadership upon completion of this 18-month program.
+IMPACT graduates have achieved a 100 percent pass rate on the School Leaders Licensure Assessment.
+Those accepted into the fellowship receive a scholarship which pays for 80 percent of all tuition and fees.

 Individualized Online Courses